Mississippi asks Supreme Court to overturn Roe v. Wade in upcoming case

 Instead, Mississippi’s brief says, “Innumerable women and mothers have reached the highest echelons of economic and social life independent of the right endorsed in” Roe and Casey.

 Mississippi passed the law in 2018.
-It would prohibit abortions after 15 weeks, with narrow exceptions or medical emergencies or severe fetal abnormality.
-(The state also has a court-blocked law restricting abortions after six weeks, and a so-called “trigger” provision that would prohibit abortion should Roe be overturned.)
+It would prohibit abortions after 15 weeks, with narrow exceptions for medical emergencies or severe fetal abnormality.
+(The state also has a court-blocked law restricting abortions after six weeks, and a so-called trigger provision that would prohibit abortion should Roe be overturned.)

 The provisions are targeted to a court seemingly more skeptical of its abortion jurisprudence.

-Last term, the court struck down a Louisiana law that targeted abortion clinics on a 5 to 4 vote, with Chief Justice John G. Roberts Jr. siding with the court’s liberals.
+Last term, the court struck down a Louisiana law that targeted abortion clinics on a 5-to-4 vote, with Chief Justice John G. Roberts Jr. siding with the court’s liberals.
 It was the first time the chief justice had struck an abortion restriction, but Roberts said his vote was only to honor precedent — the court just several years earlier struck down a nearly identical Texas law.

-Ginsburg, who was part of both majorities, died last September.
+Ginsburg, who was part of both majorities, died in September.
 She has been replaced by Justice Amy Coney Barrett, who has made her personal opposition to abortion clear and who as a law professor criticized Roe.

 President Donald Trump predicted all three of his nominees to the court would oppose Roe.
 Justices Neil M. Gorsuch and Brett M. Kavanaugh voted to allow the Louisiana law to go into effect.